 With busy lives, it can be hard to find time to volunteer.
 However, the benefits of volunteering are enormous to you, your family, your organization and your community.
 The right non-profit organization will help you and your team have an authentic experience, grow as individuals and as a team, and have a positive, life-changing experience.
 An Extreme Teams experience comes with many benefits that other organizations may not be able to offer: A proven track record, flexibility, growth opportunities, less stress and authenticity.

 Proven Track Record

 You will work closely with our team coordinators to design a volunteer experience that will meet your goals and advance our humanitarian outreach.
 We will work together to decide where you go, when you go, what you do and how long you stay.
-One of the advantages of our organization’s operation with 29 partners in 10 countries is the wealth of opportunities for your team to help change lives.
+One of the advantages of our organization’s operation with 30 partners in nine countries is the wealth of opportunities for your team to help change lives.
 We can work with you to determine which one of our partner’s programs fits your team’s talents and desires best.